FRC-3637-Daleks/Scouting-App-Remastered-2023/README.md

     1.1.2 - Download Apache directly from [here](https://httpd.apache.org/download.cgi), note that the original version used is 2.4.52, newer versions may not be supported.

-- You must install MySql, this can be done in 2 ways 1.2 - Using `sudo apt install mysql-server`, this may install the most recent version, which may deprecate the code
+    1.2 - Using `sudo apt install mysql-server`, this may install the most recent version, which may deprecate the code

-    1.2.1 - Download MySql from the [here](https://dev.mysql.com/downloads/mysql/), note that the original version used is 8.0.28 on ubuntu 21.10, newer versions may not be supported.

     1.3 - Check and confirm that MySql is running by entering `sudo systemctl status mysql`.
 It should say that it is running.

-- Finally please note that to test if these are installed correctly please go [here](https://github.com/FRC-3637-Daleks/Scouting-App-Remastered-2022/blob/14f0c79bc9d863b82ffda5790914cf5350550fc0/db/setup-README.md), it is important to note further instructions on items such as the connector python are listed here.
-These should be installed.
+- Finally please go to test if these are installed correctly and to install further applications (like the connector python) visit the [setup-README.md](https://github.com/FRC-3637-Daleks/Scouting-App-Remastered-2022/blob/14f0c79bc9d863b82ffda5790914cf5350550fc0/db/setup-README.md) located in the `db/` folder.

 ### **Section 2 - Double Check That All Dependencies Are Installed**
 -